dotnet/docs-aspire/docs/database/mysql-entity-framework-component.md

 ### Use configuration providers

-The .NET Aspire Pomelo MySQL Entity Framework Core component supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
-It loads the `PomeloEntityFrameworkCoreSettings` from configuration by using the `Aspire:MySQL:EntityFrameworkCore` key.
+The .NET Aspire Pomelo MySQL Entity Framework Core component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
+It loads the `PomeloEntityFrameworkCoreMySqlSettings` from configuration by using the `Aspire:Pomelo:EntityFrameworkCore:MySql` key.

 The following example shows an _appsettings.json_ that configures some of the available options: